zeltnhug/HughZeltner.github.io/README.md

 ![My Photo](IMG_72452(Final).png)

 **About me**
-Hello I'm Hugh Zeltner, I am
+Hello I'm Hugh Zeltner, I am studying Computer Science and Buissnes adminasatrion at the Universitry of washigton tacoma.
+In my free time I like to rock climb and Ski in the winter.

+I have a large intrist into all things technolgy, my goal is to get into a job where I can conect people with tech that can improve everyday life.

 ## Table of Contents
 - [About Me](About-me)